juanghurtado/turbo-sort/README.md

 # Turbo Sort

+(This repo is just a mirror to preserve it from the closing of Google Code.
+Original repo found in: https://code.google.com/p/turbo-sort/.
+Greetings to the authors of the script.)

 This is a very fast parsing script for downloaded TV shows and movies.
 It will use scene-standard naming conventions (and a lot of nonstandard ones, too) to match TV shows and movies and rename / move them as you like.

 My script now supports format strings similar to SABnzbd!
 It should also work on all platforms that have a Python interpreter available.